BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/composite-view-api.md

 - `{projectionId}`: Iri - The identifier of the projection.
 This field is optional.
 When missing, a randomly generated Iri will be assigned.
+- `{elasticsearchIndexGroup}`: String - Allow to add a prefix to the name of the created index so as to make easier to query all of the indices with a same index group by using a wildcard (ex: `delta_mygroup_*`).
+This field is optional.
 - `_elasticsearch mapping_`: Json object - Defines the value types for the Json keys, as stated at the
   @link:[ElasticSearch mapping documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html){ open=new }.
 - `_elasticsearch settings_`: Json object - Defines the indexing configuration, as stated at the